maticnetwork/zkevm-docs/docs/zkProver/executor-pil.md

 </center>

-Everytime each of these Boolean polynomials are utilised or performed, a record of a "1" is kept in its register.
+Every time each of these Boolean polynomials are utilised or performed, a record of a "1" is kept in its register.
 This is called an **Execution Trace**.

 Therefore, instead of performing some expensive computations in order to verify correctness of execution (at times repeating the same computations being verified), the trace of execution is tested.